 What's an Assistantship

-An assistantship is a financial award to a graduate student for part-time work in teaching or research while pursuing study toward an advanced degree.
+An assistantship is a paid appointment for graduate students who have been selected to engage in part-time teaching or research work while they pursue an advanced degree.
 The primary goal of an assistantship is to assist students in strengthening and successfully completing their academic program.
 At USask assistantships are classified into three categories: Teaching Assistant, Research Assistant, and Student Assistant.

 A graduate teaching assistant is a qualified graduate student who helps a professor conduct lab or study groups, grade papers or prepare lectures.